Cyace84/tip4/docs/usage/transferringNft.md

 <span :class="EIPdis"  >

-Utilize the code sample below to transfer the nfts using the `everscale-inpage-provider` tool.
+Utilize the code sample below to transfer the NFTs using the `everscale-inpage-provider` tool.

-add the following lines of code to the [previously written script](./findingNftByIndexes.md#step-1-write-searching-script) on deploying the base collection contract section.
+add the following lines of code to the [previously written script](./findingNftByIndexes.md#step-1-write-searching-script) in the finding NFts by indexes section.

 </span>